jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 ![](https://user-images.githubusercontent.com/1047259/222765764-e826697a-0f33-4240-892f-db39265adbbc.png)

+Probably the most popular way to handle the computing infrastructure and applications these days goes by the name cloud (native) computing.
+However, the security goals and principles below don't change with the adaption of a new paradigm.
+The techniques and tools might change though.

 # What is security and why we need it

 Information security, or cybersecurity, is a never ending systematic effort to manage security risks.
 The risks mostly stem from the fact that people, for various reasons, make suboptimal decisions and mistakes - in design, implementation, configuration, operations - creating vulnerabilities in systems.
-And, some other people - threat actors or groups - try to exploit these vulnerabilities for various reasons.
+And, some other people (threat actors or groups) try to exploit these vulnerabilities for various reasons.

 CIA triad represents the traditional (since [1977](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nbsspecialpublication500-19.pdf)) security **goals**: "The protection of system data and resources from accidental and deliberate threats to confidentiality, integrity, and availability."